Welcome to the Nightfall API

 You may test out the API through the interactive reference documentation.

 The following guide will walk you through getting started and describe the API functionality in more detail.
-You can get yourself up and running quickly with our Quickstart guide.
+If you want to try and execute an API call immediately, see our Quickstart guide to see how to obtain an API Key and make a simple scan request.

 You can also quickly test out Nightfall detectors or your own custom Detection Rules in the Nightfall Playground.
 Please also consult our Detector Glossary to see the variety of built-in detectors that Nightfall offers.